TonyDBP-dev/TonyDBP-dev/README.md

 ## 👾 About Me

 Hi, I'm Tony!
 Welcome to my **digital playground** 🧠💾
-Here you'll find code, creativity, and a touch of chaos straight from the 90s netverse.
+Here you'll find code, creativity, and a touch of chaos.

 - 🏃‍♂️ Runner | 🎧 Music Addict | 💬 Deep Thinker
 - 💻 I code in: `JavaScript`, `C++`, `Java`, `Pascal`, `Assembly`, etc.
-- 🇦🇺 Dreaming of a peaceful, creative life in **Australia**
+- 🌏 Based in 🇻🇪, dreaming of 🇦🇺.
-- 🚀 I love solving problems, creating weird and useful things, and building projects with soul
+- 🚀 I love solving problems, creating weird and useful things, and building projects with purpose and soul.

 <!-- Add some 90s pixel art or personality GIFs here -->